Skip to main content

 • Name - shown in Slack (e.g. “Data Analyst” or “Ava”)

-• Description — what this agent does.
-Keep it short — this is used by Boss agents to know who to delegate to.
+• Description - what this agent does, in one sentence.
+Boss uses this to know who to delegate to.

 2